Dark matter and low scale leptogenesis in a flavor symmetric neutrino two Higgs doublet model($\nu$2HDM): DARK MATTER

 \section{DARK MATTER}

-In this work, we consider a FIMP type dark matter with the real Yukawa coupling, $\lambda_{DM}<<1$\cite{FIMP} between the right handed neutrino N with the singlet fermion $\xi$ and singlet scalar $\chi$.
+In this work, we consider a FIMP type dark matter with the real Yukawa coupling, $\lambda<<1$\cite{FIMP} between the right handed neutrino N with the dark sector, i.e. singlet fermion $\xi$ and singlet scalar $\eta$.
 As of the DM type taken into account, it is known that the coupling is so weak that it never reaches thermalization even within the dark sector.
+We consider the singlet fermion($\xi$) to be a probable dark matter candidate.
 Due to the feeble interaction of the DM candidate, its relic abundance is generated via the freeze-in mechanism\cite{FIMP2}.
-We can obtain the expression for relic abundance by solving the Boltzman equation:
+We can obtain the expression for relic abundance by solving the Boltzmann equation: